 Copy and paste the below script into your own website or blog to embed this book.

-From the #1 New York Times bestselling author of Small Great Things and A Spark of Light comes a “powerful” (The Washington Post) novel about the choices that alter the course of our lives.
+#1 NEW YORK TIMES BESTSELLER • From the author of Small Great Things and A Spark of Light comes a “powerful” (The Washington Post) novel about the choices that alter the course of our lives.

 Everything changes in a single moment for Dawn Edelstein.
 She’s on a plane when the flight attendant makes an announcement: Prepare for a crash landing.
 She braces herself as thoughts flash through her mind.
 The shocking thing is, the thoughts are not of her husband but of a man she last saw fifteen years ago: Wyatt Armstrong.